 Today we met with Michal Vyplašil, a tech salesman from ABBAS, a 3D scanner reseller and distributor from the Czech Republic.
 ABBAS offers the whole RangeVision range as well as other brands, such as Artec.
-ABBAS delivers training and education sessions for every product sold, and have a very reactive support in Czech, Russian and of course English.
+ABBAS delivers training and education sessions for every product sold and has very reactive support in Czech, Russian, and English.

 At Dassault Systèmes, the demo was hosted at the 3DExperience Lab, a laboratory that nurtures and empowers disruptive projects.
 The 3DExperience Lab is already home to several 3D printers (including an Ultimaker 2+ and a Markforged Mark One) and 3D scanners.
 Run by CAD and design experts, the 3DExperience Lab was the perfect place to conduct this hands-on demo.

 Michal arrived by plane in Paris, with the Spectrum fitted inside a robust hard case along with all its accessories (excluding the tripod).
 Therefore, there was no unboxing, but we were able to witness the whole installation process.